 Common procedures, such as case consultations, scheduling, organizing contact lists and document management, will be faster and easier to coordinate with a distributed team — the benefit of enhanced remote connectivity.
 It will also reduce costs, improve operational efficiency and offer the transparency clients have come to demand.

-Four workflow processes a software solution can improve
+Four manual processes legal workflow software can improve

-By knowing which activities in your workflow a practice management system can optimize, your firm can improve overall management, responsiveness and accountability.
+By knowing which activities in your firm legal workflow software can optimize, you can improve overall management, responsiveness and accountability.